vadirn/session-controller/README.md

 All controllers are expected to:
 - be constructed with two arguments `constructor(context: Object, [payload: Object])`. `context` is session's property, that provides `store` and `mountController` references. `payload` is extra data that can be used to construct initial application state necessary to render controller's view.
 - have `view` property, that is going to be React root component while controller is active
 - have `reset(payload: Object)` method. `payload` from constructor is passed to this function to construct initial application state.
-This method is also called when `mountController` tries to set already active controller (note that `session.controller.constructor.name` is used to check that).
+This method is also called when `mountController` tries to set already active controller (note that `session.controller.name` getter is used to check that).
 Instead of constructing a new one, `reset` method is called.
 - have `dispose()` method.
 This method is called when another controller is going to be mounted.

 A sample controller might look like this: